How to Use the STAR Method for Interview Questions

 Pro Tip: The STAR method is perfect for all aspects of the job hunt because it lets you talk about professional achievements rather than duties and responsibilities.

-How to Answer STAR Method Interview Questions
+How to Use the STAR Interview Method to Answer Questions

 To answer an interview question using the STAR method, remember to: